-Yes, all college sports are fair game when it comes to sports betting, including in-state colleges.
+Yes, all college sports are fair game when it comes to sports betting, including in-state colleges and props.

-How much money does Pennsylvania generate in tax revenue from sports betting?
+How much money does Pennsylvania sports betting generate in tax revenue?

 This varies every month, but in 2019, Pennsylvania made $30 million in sports betting tax revenue.
 As of September 2020, it had already increased this number to $45 million.